ansible/community/meetings/README.md

 ## #ansible-meeting

-Ansible IRC meetings are held on [irc.libera.chat](https://libera.chat/).
+Ansible meetings are held in [Matrix](https://docs.ansible.com/ansible/devel/community/communication.html#ansible-community-on-matrix) and/or bridged [IRC](https://docs.ansible.com/ansible/devel/community/communication.html#ansible-community-on-irc) channels.

-If you receive an error when you connect, see [libera.chat’s Nickname Registration guide](https://libera.chat/guides/registration) for instructions.

 ## Schedule

-You can add this full list of meetings to your personal calendar by importing by URL [ansible_community_meetings.ics](https://raw.githubusercontent.com/ansible/community/main/ansible_community_meetings.ics) into your calendar.
+You can add this full list of meetings to your personal calendar by importing [ansible_community_meetings.ics](https://raw.githubusercontent.com/ansible/community/main/ansible_community_meetings.ics).

 > Some calendars, such as Google Calendar, support importing by URL.
 > This allows the calendar to update automatically when changes are made.

+Note that many of the working groups below have Matrix rooms bridged with the mentioned IRC channels.
+So if you already have a Matrix account or don't want to use IRC, just join a corresponding Matrix room.
+You can find the room links in the list of [official working groups](https://docs.ansible.com/ansible/devel/community/communication.html#working-groups).

 ### Mondays